aschlorke/PokerAnalyzer/README.md

 # PokerAnalyzer

-This is a basic application that uses an Angular client and a .NET API server to deal poker hands and determine the winner for each round.
+This is a basic web application that uses an Angular client and a .NET API server to deal poker hands and determine the winner for each round.
 It is a sample application created in order to show integration between Angular and a .NET API.
 The client uses ngrx to manage the state of the application in order to allow components to easily get the data that they need.
 It also allows users to retrieve and view existing games, delete existing games, and change the number of players that take part in future games.
 The server handles creation of the poker games and determining the winner of each game.
 Players names are static and assigned in the same order every time.
 Games are stored in memory for this sample application, and will not persist after stopping the API.
+Google Chrome was used for testing the application, and should be used to verify it as well.

 ---
 ## Installation